patricksamson/phpunit-flaky-fix/README.md

 3. It does not control randomness from other sources (e.g., database auto-increment values, UUID generation, external API calls, ...)
 4. The seed is generated per test suite run, not per individual test
 5. Some PHPUnit features or third-party tools might interfere with the seed generation process or the output display

+## License

+This project uses the [MIT license](LICENSE.md).

+## Credits

+The testing structure of this package is heavily inspired from  [`ergebnis/phpunit-slow-test-detector`](https://github.com/ergebnis/phpunit-slow-test-detector), originally licensed under MIT by [John Kary](https://github.com/ergebnis).